 Any agent can be controlled by the stakeholder via RESTful APIs which will be listed and explained in the following sections.
-Agents on the marketplace can exchange messages using AMQP as transport layer.
+Agents on the marketplace can exchange messages using different connectivity protocol: it is built on AMQP by default, but it supports also MQTT protocol as messages exchange mechanism.